6 December 2019 | Updated 19 December 20246 min read

 Don’t miss the East Side Gallery, one of the few remaining segments of the Berlin Wall.
 Covered with witty and bold graffiti and street art, it vividly recalls the days when the Wall was the physical embodiment of the Iron Curtain.
 From here you can get the U-Bahn to Kreuzberg, still one of the coolest of Berlin’s districts.

-To get an idea of more than 2,000 years of life in Germany, don’t miss the Deutschlandmuseum in the Mitte district.
-It’s hugely entertaining and grimly fascinating at the same time, as it delves into life from 9 AD all the way to 1990s Berlin.
-And there’s even a reproduction of a Gutenberg printing press that you can use to create your own bookmark.
+To get an idea of life in the old East Germany, visit the DDR Museum in the Mitte district.
+It’s hugely entertaining and grimly fascinating at the same time, as it delves into life in the decades from 1945 to 1989.
+And there’s even a Trabant car you can drive.

 Italy’s fashion capital mixes sophistication with an arty feel that goes far beyond the usual tourist sights.